-Effective content marketing contributes to brand building, engages customers and helps earning their interest and trust.
 It is a fact that both B2B and B2C companies already rely heavily on content marketing to reach out to customers.
-But while content strategies of online retailers may vary, their requirements to content management functionality boil down to two key aspects: a page builder and available content formats.
+But while content strategies of online retailers may vary, the list of CMS features needed to meet the diversity of their requirements is short: a page builder and available content formats.
 Let me explain.

 Increasingly, retailers target at diversifying shopping experience by providing additional value – they use information to educate, inform or inspire.
 For that, they need far more than creativity – they need a technical solution to translate their ideas into blogs, lookbooks, customer stories and any other content formats they choose.
 Besides, retailers are not UI designers or programmers – they want an easy way to build new pages without compromising on their look.

-When talking about the CMS component of Magento, we need to build our story in ‘before-after’ style.
-The matter is that the Magento team bets big on providing a robust default functionality and delivers some important improvements to content management in the version Magento Commerce 2.3 (the latest one at the time of publishing the article) has introduced some significant improvements to content management that will stand even more vivid in comparison.
+When talking about the CMS component of Magento, I have to build my story in ‘before-after’ style.
+The thing is that Magento Commerce 2.3 (the latest one at the time of publishing the article) has introduced some significant improvements to content management that will stand even more vivid in comparison.

-Though providing Magento services for quite a time and advocating this powerful ecommerce platform, we can’t but admit that historically, its CMS functionality lagged behind.
+Though providing Magento services for quite a time and advocating this powerful ecommerce platform, I can’t but admit that historically, its CMS functionality lagged behind.
 Judge for yourself:

 - With the interface similar to Microsoft Word, the default WYSIWYG editor suffices for creating simple information pages.
 Whenever you want to stand out with a complex layout and an eye-catching design, the proficiency of HTML and CSS comes to the fore.
 Because of the special expertise required, many Magento admins struggle to develop engaging content.